Explore UCD

 Learning Outcomes:

-- A good understanding of the different types of electoral systems and their key features
+• to distinguish different types of electoral systems and describe their key features

 Indicative Module Content: